 The Story of the Birth of Jesus

-Meanwhile, Joseph was worried about Mary having a child before they could get married, but an angel appeared in his dream and told him that Mary would give birth to the Son of God.
+Meanwhile, Joseph was worried about Mary having a child before they get married, but an angel appeared in his dream and told him that Mary would give birth to the Son of God.
 He also told him not to be afraid and take Mary as his lawfully wedded wife.
 Jesus means Saviour and the baby would indeed be a saviour for his people.
-Joseph woke up from his dream and the next day Joseph and Mary got married to each other.
+Joseph woke up from his dream and the next day Joseph and Mary got married.

 On the outskirts of Bethlehem, shepherds who were tending to their sheep saw an angel appear before them.
 The angel told them, “Your saviour was born in Bethlehem today.
 He is lying in a manger.”
 When the shepherds rushed back, they found Joseph, Mary and baby Jesus in the stable, and were surprised and happy.

 At the time of Jesus’s birth, a bright new star appeared in the sky.
-There were three wise men in a faraway country who knew this was a sign of the arrival of a great king and they rushed to find him.
+There were three wise men in a faraway country who knew that the arrival of Jesus was a sign of the arrival of a great king and they rushed to find him.
 King Herod heard that the wise men were looking for the great new king who he knew would take his place.
 King Herod planned to kill the baby but no one knew about it yet.

-The three wise men followed the bright star till they came to the stable where the happy family lived.
-They showered them with gifts and worshipped the Son of God.
-They also knew that the King was evil and hence did not inform him of the location where baby Jesus was.
+The three wise men followed the bright star until they came to the stable where the happy family lived.
+They showered him with gifts and worshipped the Son of God.
+They also knew that the king was evil and hence did not inform him of the location where baby Jesus was.
 Joseph was warned by an angel in his dream that King Herod would search for Jesus in order to kill him, so it was better if they went to Egypt.
-This was where they lived till the evil King died.
-As Herod was unable to find Jesus, he ordered all the young children in Bethlehem to be killed.
+This was where they lived until the evil King died.
+As Herod couldn’t find Jesus, he ordered all the young children in Bethlehem to be killed.

 After Herod died, Jesus and Mary left Egypt and travelled to Israel.
 They stayed in Nazareth for the rest of their lives.
 This is the story of the Birth of Jesus.